wb-airbus/soxy/README.md

 The soxy source code is split into four parts:

-- **frontend**: contains the code of the dynamic library to be installed on the client's machine and loaded by FreeRDP (or Remmina), VMware Horizon viewer, or Citrix (work in progress).
+- **frontend**: contains the code of the dynamic library to be installed on the client's machine and loaded by FreeRDP (or Remmina), VMware Horizon viewer, or Citrix.
 This part of soxy accepts TCP connections on the client's side (or local network, depending on the configuration) for each service;
 - **backend**: contains the code of the Windows executable (or DLL) to be launched (or loaded) on the remote Windows machine;
 - **standalone**: contains the code to produce an exectuable